 DragonDrop is scheduled to be decommissioned on June 30, 2015.
 As of that date, no content will be streamed from the server.
 In order to avoid losing any files, users should migrate any content they still need in to Kaltura (Drexel Streams), the new streaming service.
 Users can download their files from DragonDrop and upload them in to Kaltura (Drexel Streams).
 We strongly recommend that users locate the original media file for upload in to Kaltura to ensure the highest quiality video playback.

-If there is a need for a migration of multiple files, please do the following:
+If there is a need for a bulk migration (10 or more items), please do the following:

 - Send a link to a playlist to email@example.com with the following information in a spreadsheet (example XLSX):